 If you have a limited budget, then maximizing your budget for the GPU should be your primary concern.
-While having an SSD is almost a must for any decent gaming build these days, sacrificing a good GPU over a large SSD capacity would be unfruitful.
+While having an SSD is almost necessary for any decent gaming build, sacrificing a good GPU over a large SSD capacity would be unfruitful.

 So Is 512GB SSD Enough for Gaming?

-Given the discussion above, it is clear that if you are frugal and pragmatic with the SSD storage space, then 512GB SSD should be quite sufficient for gaming.
+Given the discussion above, it is clear that if you are frugal and pragmatic with the SSD storage space, a 512GB SSD should be sufficient for gaming.

 512GB is sufficient for 3-5 AAA games.
-For indies games, 512 GB is an overkill.
-For online / eSports titles, 512GB is again quite sufficient.
+For indie games, 512 GB is overkill.
+For online / eSports titles, 512GB is quite enough.